Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Introduction

 Methods for unseen attribute-object composition recognition have been active throughout the transition from discriminative models to generative models.
 In the early times, discriminative methods typically learned attribute and object classifiers in the beginning, and then, they recognized unseen compositions by composing these separately-trained classifiers \cite{chen2014inferring,elhoseiny2013write,lu2016visual,misra2017from}.
 These methods largely push forward the study of unseen attribute-object composition recognition, but separately-trained classifiers ignore the relations between the attributes and objects.
-Unseen attribute-object composition recognition is a high-level and complex vision problem that relies on the deep understanding of an image, which asks a model to consider the relations between the attributes and objects.
-Recent studies \cite{2020arXiv200400587L,nagarajan2018attributes,purushwalkam2019task-driven} have attempted to process the attribute and object as a whole to explore their inner relations.
-For example, Nagarajan et al. \cite{nagarajan2018attributes} regard an attribute as a linear transformation matrix and an object as an embedding vector, and an attribute-object composition is finally formulated as the object vector multiplied by the attribute matrix.
-More recently, generative models \cite{kodirov2017semantic,nan2019recognizing,wei2019adversarial} have achieved state-of-the-art performance.
-For example, Nan et al. \cite{nan2019recognizing} learn the attribute-object relations with an encoder-decoder based generative model, which improves the recognition performance.
-Wei et al. \cite{wei2019adversarial} utilize the positive and (semi-) negative attribute-object composition embeddings to learn a more accurate correlation between the attributes and objects.
-Although these methods have achieved impressive progress, two problems remain to be solved: 1) How to design an effective mechanism to model the inner relations between the attributes and objects, and 2) how to distinguish the attribute-object compositions with similar appearances.
+Unseen attribute-object composition recognition is a high-level and complex vision problem that relies on a deep understanding of an image, which asks a model to consider the relations between the attributes and objects.
+Recent studies \cite{nagarajan2018attributes,purushwalkam2019task-driven,li2020symmetry,naeem2021learning} have attempted to process the attribute and object as a whole to explore their inner relations.
+For example, Nagarajan \textit{et al}. \cite{nagarajan2018attributes} regard an attribute as a linear transformation matrix and an object as an embedding vector, and an attribute-object composition is finally formulated as the object vector multiplied by the attribute matrix.
+More recently, generative models \cite{kodirov2017semantic,nan2019recognizing,wei2019adversarial,li2020symmetry} have achieved state-of-the-art performance.
+For example, Nan \textit{et al}. \cite{nan2019recognizing} learn the attribute-object relations with an encoder-decoder based generative model.
+Wei \textit{et al}. \cite{wei2019adversarial} utilize the positive and (semi-) negative attribute-object composition embeddings to learn more accurate correlations between the attributes and objects.
+Although these methods have achieved impressive progress, two problems remain to be solved: 1) How to design an effective model to learn the inner relations between the attributes and objects, so as to learn better primitive and composition embeddings, and 2) how to distinguish the attribute-object compositions with similar appearances.